 author ready label to the pull request in that case.
 Please always remove it again as soon as the conditions are not met anymore.

-When you open a pull request, start a CI right away and post the link to it in a comment in the pull request.
+When you open a pull request, start a CI right away.
 Later, after new code changes or rebasing, start a new CI.

 As soon as the pull request is ready to land, please do so.
 This allows other Collaborators to focus on other pull requests.
 If your pull request is not ready to land but is author ready, add the

 author ready label.
 If you wish to land the pull request yourself, use the “assign yourself” link to self-assign it.